 On the island of São Miguel you will find a wide range of organized trips: dolphin and whale watching cruises or trips on land: organized hikes, jeep trips or gastronomy tours to get to know local cuisine and its products.

 Madeira or the Azores: Relaxing or active holidays?
 Low budget or luxury?

 Active people will love Madeira.
-Madeira hiking routes are truly unique and there are tons of active ways to explore the island, such as canyoning.
+Madeira hiking routes are truly unique and there are tons of active ways to explore the island, such as canyoning or coasteering.
 Lazy people won’t probably like Madeira as it is a mountainous island.
 On the other hand – there are many luxury hotels in Madeira, where even those coming here to rest can find something for themselves.

 If you prefer 5-star hotels, you’ll find them mainly in western Funchal, especially around Estrada Monumental.
 This is where, for example, the luxury resort Savoy Palace is located.
 It has an amazing spa, the best hotel pool on Madeira and it is the first hotel in Madeira belonging to the prestigious group The Leading Hotels of the World.

 On Madeira, however, we will find accommodation for every budget – there are many private accommodations and cheap hotels available.

 Everyone who loves nature, will love the Azores.
 Wanderers will find here countless hiking trails and the the less active visitors will especially enjoy São Miguel, where they can get everywhere easily by car, and find many organized tours.

 On São Miguel we will find several good hotels and low budget options such as hostels.